jtanadi/conveyor/readme.md

 ## Using Conveyor

-Conveyor converts with `pdftocairo` and uses a task queue to keep track of files to be converted and uploaded.
+Conveyor converts with `GhostScript` and uses a task queue to keep track of files to be converted and uploaded.
 When a task has been completed, the service sends data to a `pingback` address.

 ### Sending Files